IBM/ce-cns/documentation/README.md

 ### Architecture

 > This `workshop` is related to the [Cloud Native Starter](https://github.com/ibm/cloud-native-starter) project.
-In the workshop we use a costomized version of the [security application example](https://developer.ibm.com/languages/java/tutorials/secure-your-java-microservices-application-workshop/).
+In the workshop we use a customized version of the [security application example](https://developer.ibm.com/languages/java/tutorials/secure-your-java-microservices-application-workshop/).

 The example application simply shows articles protected with an `Identity and Access Manegement`.
 In the following picture you see the frontend with the articles and the valid user `alice` is logged on.

 ![](images/cns-ce-example-application-00.png)

 The following diagram shows the architecture of the example application.
-There is a `web-app` frontend application that serves the Javascript/Vue.js code to the browser.
+There is a `web-app` frontend application that serves the JavaScript/Vue.js code to the browser.
 The `web-app` code running in the browser invokes a REST API of the `web-api` microservice.
-The `web-api` microservice in turn invokes a REST API of the `articles` microservice. [`Keycloak`](https://www.keycloak.org/) is used for the `Identity and Access Manegement` of that microservices based application.
+The `web-api` microservice in turn invokes a REST API of the `articles` microservice. [`Keycloak`](https://www.keycloak.org/) is used for the `Identity and Access Management` of that microservices based application.
 To see the results in the web application, users need to be authenticated and they need to have the role `user`.

 The image below shows the dependencies of the example: